wedeling/FabUQCampaign/README.md

         "type": "str",
         "default": "output.csv"}}
 ```
-The `params` dict corresponds to the EasyVVUQ input template file `config_files/ade/ade.template`, which defines the input of a single model run.
+The `params` dict corresponds to the EasyVVUQ input config file `config_files/ade/ade_config`, which defines the input of a single model run.
 The content of this file is as follows:
 ```
 {"outfile": "$out_file", "Pe": "$Pe", "f": "$f"}
 ```